auroraleko/PopcornOS/README.md

 # PopcornOS
-A Linux-like OS focused on viewing media and using the internet
+A Linux based OS focused on viewing media and streaming it

 nothing here yet...
 I'll officially start the project after June 20th 2025